Frequently Asked Questions

 To be considered a full-time student and receive the maximum amount of financial aid you are entitled to receive, you must be enrolled at least 12 credit hours.
-You may still be eligible to receive financial aid if you are enrolled less than full time, but your award will be reduced accordingly and in some cases, making you ineligible to receive any financial aid.
+You may still be eligible to receive financial aid if you are enrolled less than full time, but your financial aid offer will be reduced accordingly and in some cases, making you ineligible to receive any financial aid.

 If a student's or parent's financial situation has drastically changed since filing the prior, prior year's tax return, the student should speak with a Financial Aid Specialist.
 There are provisions in which this may be taken into consideration and a change in eligibility could occur.

-The federal government will consider you an independent student if you meet one of the following guidelines: you are 24 years of age or older; married; enrolled in a graduate program (ex., Master's or doctorate); have legal dependents other than spouse; you are an orphan or ward of the court; or you are a veteran.
+The federal government will consider you an independent student if you meet one of the following guidelines: you are 24 years of age or older; married; enrolled in a graduate program (ex., Master's or doctorate); have legal dependents other than spouse that you support more than 50%; you are an orphan or ward of the court; or you are a veteran.
 In all other cases, you will have to provide your parents' income information.

 There are four main types of financial aid: grants (which do not have to be paid back), work-study, scholarships and loans.
 The FAFSA determines a student's eligibility.